Plenary power: United States

 While other Constitutional doctrines, such as the unenumerated powers of states and the rights of individuals, are widely held (both historically and currently) as limiting the plenary power of Congress, then-Associate Justice William Rehnquist reflected that "one of the greatest 'fictions' of our federal system is that the Congress exercises only those powers delegated to it, while the remainder are reserved to the States or to the people.
 The manner in which this Court has construed the Commerce Clause amply illustrates the extent of this fiction.
 Although it is clear that the people, through the States, delegated authority to Congress to 'regulate Commerce ... among the several States' (Commerce Clause), one could easily get the sense from this Court's opinions that the federal system exists only at the sufferance of Congress."
 (Hodel v.
-Virginia Surface Mining & Reclamation Association, 1981.)
+Virginia Surface Mining and Reclamation Association, 1981).